Isko Moreno: 2022 presidential campaign

 On August 4, 2021, Moreno resigned his membership of the National Unity Party and from his post as the party's Vice Chairman for Political Affairs to join Aksyon Demokratiko, and on August 12, he was elected as the party's president.
 On September 22, 2021, Moreno declared himself a candidate for President of the Philippines in the 2022 election, with physician and social-media personality Willie Ong serving as his vice presidential running mate.
 Following the announcement, Ong left the Lakas-CMD party to join Moreno's Aksyon Demokratiko.

 In December 2021, Moreno said he intended to retire in politics if he was not elected as president, and that he would rather spend quality time with his family.
 During Moreno's presidential campaign, he attacked mostly Vice President Leni Robredo and her camp, beginning on October 2021 and intensifying a week before the 2022 elections.
 When polls showed that Moreno was trailing behind Robredo, Moreno held a press conference attacking not the frontrunner Marcos, but Robredo again.
 Moreno called for Robredo to drop from the race in favor of his presidential ambitions.

 Moreno was not elected president; he finished fourth out of ten candidates, and former senator Bongbong Marcos was elected to the post.
 Moreno garnered 1,933,909 votes and conceded the election.
 External observers attribute the failure of his campaign to his lack of political machinery, alleged infighting within his campaign team, disinformation against him, and minimal media coverage.
-An April 17 joint press conference, at which Moreno criticized presidential candidate Leni Robredo, was also said to work against his campaign.
+An April 17 joint press conference, at which Moreno criticised presidential candidate Leni Robredo, was also said to work against his campaign.
 According to his Statement of Contributions and Expenses (SOCE), Moreno had no excess campaign contributions and donations, and spent an extra ₱1.1 million from his personal funds for the campaign.